ferasboulala/auto-score/README.md

 1. Input : This module is the input of the whole program.
 It takes an image as an input and ouputs a straightened out and binarized version of it.
 2. Staff : The binarized image is then scanned for staff line detection.
 The output is staff line positions.
 3. Model : This module slides a window along the staff lines to detect and classify relevant musical glyphs.
-4. Music : Finally, every detected symbol is processed within its context.
-The output is a MusicXML file.
+4. Music : Finally, every detected glyph is processed within its context (pitch, duration, etc.).
+The output for now is simply the position of the glyphs.
+Alternatively a MusicXML file or tablatures could be implemented.

 ### TODO
 - [x] Staff module